 The IGTC 2018 will take place in October 2018 in Brussels.
-A Call for papers should be published around June 2017.
+A Call for papers should be published in autumn 2017.

 Members of the Conference Advisory Board will be elected during the AGM & Workshop 2017.
 The role of the CAB is to guide the definition and theme of the IGTC, identify and engage with potential keynote speakers and, most importantly, to review and select the technical papers to be presented during the conference.

 If you are a member of ETN and would like to join the CAB for the IGTC 2018, please contact Noora Kilpinen: firstname.lastname@example.org

 The 2016 edition of the International Gas Turbine Conference offered top level discussions and debates regarding the future of the gas turbine technology, with the participation of users from both power generation and oil and gas industry, gas turbine specialists from the whole value chain and policy-makers from the European Commission, the International Energy Agency or the US Department of Energy.

 The IGTC 2016 Proceedings are currently available only to the members of ETN and the registered attendees to this conference.
 Please login and click here to see the proceedings.

 If you are not a member or did not attend this conference, you can buy access.
 Please, contact Noora Kilpinen: email@example.com

 The 7th International Gas Turbine Conference (IGTC-14) focused on the required future GT technology developments from a user's and a political point of view, with special focus on:

 - The role played by gas turbines in the future international energy policy mix, where intermittent sources of renewable energy may significantly increase and nuclear capacity may drastically decrease by 2050, while the emerging economies' demand for cheap and secure energy will rapidly rise to assist their economic growth;